Since 1966, Australian service personnel who have died in conflicts overseas have been repatriated to Australia if practicable.

 Malayan Emergency 1948–1960

-The Terendak Military Cemetery in Malaysia also contains a Memorial to the Missing on which those with no known grave are commemorated.
-Contact the Australian High Commission Malaysia for further information on visiting these sites.
+The Terendak Military Cemetery in Malaysia also contains a Memorial to the Missing on which those with no known grave are officially commemorated.

 Boer War 1899–1902